Ishq: As a word in different languages

 In Modern Arabic the usual terms used for romantic love are habba and its derived forms hubb, habib, mahbub, etc.

 In Sufism

 In religious context, Ishq, divided into three kinds, is a very important but rather complex concept of Sufi tradition of Islam.

 Ishq-e Majāzi

 Ishq-e Majāzi (عشق مجازی) literally means "metaphorical love".
 It refers to the love for God's creation i.e. love of a man for a woman or another man and vice versa.
-It is said to be generated by beloved person's external beauty but since it is connected to lust, it is against the law and considered unlawful.
-Hence, in Faqr, the term Ishq-e-Majazi is directed only towards Ishq-e-Murshid.
-This love for one's Murshid eventually leads to love for Muhammad and eventually for God, upon which one that understands Ishq-e-Haqeeqi is in fact the source of all 'metaphorical love'.
+It is said to be generated by the beloved person's external beauty, but since it is connected to lust, it is against the law.
+Hence, in Faqr, the term Ishq-e Majāzi is directed only towards Ishq-e Murshid.
+This love for one's Murshid eventually leads to love for Muhammad and eventually for God, upon which one that understands Ishq-e Haqīqi is in fact the source of all 'metaphorical love'.